wikimedia/jquery.i18n/README.md

 Message File Format
 ===================

 The message files are json formatted.
-As a convention you can have a folder named i18n inside your source code.
+As a convention, you can have a folder named i18n inside your source code.
 For each language or locale, have a file named like languagecode.json.

 Example:
 ```